 What is Fluid Intelligence in Psychology?

-Similarly to crystallized intelligence, a many of us are not familiar with the exact definition of fluid intelligence.
+Similar to crystallized intelligence, many of us are not familiar with the exact definition of fluid intelligence.

 While crystallized intelligence is something we acquire and build on over time through education and experiences, fluid intelligence is the ability to analyze, visualize and solve problems that arise without using our past experiences or knowledge.

-Since fluid intelligence is the ability to adapt quickly to the novel situation and come up with a new creative solutions, let’s see how can we use it on a day to day level.
+Since fluid intelligence is the ability to adapt quickly to a novel situation and come up with new creative solutions, let’s see how can we use it on a day-to-day level.

 For instance, we use fluid intelligence when we: